uncognic/DuckOS/README.md

 - Faster wifi due to tweaks
 - and more!

+### **Debloated**

+DuckOS is heavily debloated, pre-installed applications and other components are removed.
+Although this can break some compatibility, it significantly reduces ISO and install size, making the iso 1.30GB average.
+Functionalities such as Windows Defender, and such are stripped completely.
+This modification is focused on pure gaming, but most work and business.

 ### Security

 Since there are a lot of features disabled like for performance, we also matter about security..